ericbiewener/vscode-vandelay-js/README.md

 A shortcut to automatically import the word under the carat.
 If more than one import matching the active word are found, you'll be asked to choose.

+### Import undefined variables
+Vandelay will attempt to find imports for all undefined variables in the active file.
+Like the "Import active word" command, if only a single possible import is found for a given variable, it will automatically be imported.
+Otherwise, you will need to choose the correct one.

 ### Import type
 Select an available import, but filtered to show just Flow types.